hth313/ladybug/doc/introduction.rst

 Introduction
 ************

 Welcome to the Ladybug for the HP-41 calculator!
-Ladybug is a powerful tool, useful when you are debugging and working on low level matters related to computers.
+Ladybug is a powerful tool, useful when you are debugging and working with low level matters related to computers.

 It provides a new mode for you HP-41 calculator to allow it to work as a customizable integer binary calculator, use different number bases, perform bitwise and logical operations in a given word size.
 Such operations you typically will encounter when working with computers at the lowest level.